Deportation: History

+Antiquity

+Expulsions occurred in ancient history.
+They were well-recorded particularly in ancient Mesopotamia.
+The kingdoms of Israel and Judah faced several forced expulsions, including deportations by the Neo-Assyrian Empire following the fall of Israel and during Sennacherib's campaign in the 8th century BC.
+Later, the Neo-Babylonian Empire deported much of the Judean population upon conquering Judah in 597 BC and 587 BC.

 Deportation in the Achaemenid Empire

 Deportation was practiced as a policy toward rebellious people in Achaemenid Empire.
 The precise legal status of the deportees is unclear; but ill-treatment is not recorded.
 Instances include:

 Deportation in the Parthian Empire

 Unlike in the Achaemenid and Sassanian periods, records of deportation are rare during the Arsacid Parthian period.
-One notable example was the deportation of the Mards in Charax, near Rhages (Ray) by Phraates I. The 10,000 Roman prisoners of war after the Battle of Carrhae appear to have been deported to Alexandria Margiana (Merv) near the eastern border in 53 BC, who are said to married to local people.
-It is hypothesized that some of them founded the Chinese city of Li-Jien after becoming soldiers for the Hsiung-nu, but this is doubted.
+One notable example was the deportation of the Mards in Charax, near Ray by Phraates I. The 10,000 Roman prisoners of war after the Battle of Carrhae appear to have been deported to Merv near the eastern border in 53 BC, who are said to married to local people.
+It is hypothesized that some of them founded the Chinese city of Liqian after becoming soldiers for the Xiongnu tribe, but this is doubted.

-Hyrcanus II, the Jewish king of Judea (Jerusalem), was settled among the Jews of Babylon in Parthia after being taken as captive by the Parthian-Jewish forces in 40 BC.
+Hyrcanus II, the Jewish king of Jerusalem, was settled among the Jews of Babylon in Parthia after being taken as captive by the Parthian-Jewish forces in 40 BC.

 Roman POWs in the Antony's Parthian War may have suffered deportation.